optuna/optuna/CONTRIBUTING.md

 all .py files in `tutorial` directory are run during the documentation build if there's no build cache.
 Whether you edit any tutorial or not doesn't matter.

-To avoid the run of tutorial, we recommend that you download build artifacts from our CI and put them to `docs/build`.
+To avoid having to run the tutorials, you may download build artifacts from our CI and put them in `docs/build`.

 ## Continuous Integration and Local Verification